sourcefuse/loopback4-notifications/README.md

 This extension provides in-built support of Socket.io integration for sending realtime notifications from the application.
 In order to use it, just bind the PushProvider as below in application.ts.

+This provider sends the message to the channel passed via config (or while publishing) and accepts a fix interface to interact with.
+The interface could be imported into the project by the name SocketMessage.

 ```ts
 import {
   NotificationsComponent,